 Daily Scrum is about a group of humans working out how they will collaborate for a day.
 It isn’t a status reporting meeting.
-Its not for management.
+It’s not for management.
 It can’t be replaced by electronic status reports.
 Tools like iDoneThis and the deceased TweetScrum remove the human interaction which is the entire point of the event.
-If don’t talk to your peers either Face to Face, Video conference or at worst over the phone, then your Daily Scrum is missing most of its value.
-If your Daily Scrum has become boring don’t make it electronic, don’t make it Monday, Wednesday, Friday – diagnose the problem.
+If you don’t talk to your peers either Face to Face, Video conference or, at worst, over the phone, then your Daily Scrum is missing most of its value.
+If your Daily Scrum has become boring, don’t make it electronic, don’t make it Monday, Wednesday, Friday – diagnose the problem.
 See: It’s Not Just Standing Up: Patterns for Daily Standup Meetings and Pathologies of the Daily Scrum.

 As recovering Software Developers we all love our tools, however we need to remember: “Individuals and Interactions over Processes and Tools”, Daily Scrum should be about the former and not the latter.